 Arizona AG tells church to stop claiming it can 'purify' the air of coronavirus

-False advertisers claims they can neutralize the air of COVID-19 as Arizona sees spikes in coronavirus cases
+Allegedly false ads claim products can neutralize COVID-19 from the air as Arizona sees spikes in coronavirus cases

-Arizona Attorney General Mark Brnovich, a Republican, sent a cease-and-desist letter to Glendale-based Clean Air EXP and a similar letter to Phoenix-based Dream City Church, regarding false advertisements alleging their air purification systems could neutralize up to 99 percent of the coronavirus in 10 minutes.
+Arizona Attorney General Mark Brnovich sent a cease-and-desist letter to Glendale-based Clean Air EXP and a similar letter to Phoenix-based Dream City Church, regarding allegedly false advertisements their air purification systems could neutralize up to 99 percent of the coronavirus in 10 minutes.

-“Businesses cannot mislead consumers with their advertising, especially when it comes to health issues as serious as COVID-19,” Brnovich said in a statement Friday.
+“Businesses cannot mislead consumers with their advertising, especially when it comes to health issues as serious as COVID-19,” Brnovich, a Republican, said in a statement Friday.
 “We will not tolerate companies or individuals attempting to deceive or exploit the public during this public health crisis.”

-In his letter to Clean Air EXP Brnovich wrote, “The AGO is aware of no scientific research or public health authority that has certified any kind of air treatment product as a means of universally preventing COVID-19 infections at all or at any distance.”
+In his letter to Clean Air EXP, Brnovich wrote, “The AGO is aware of no scientific research or public health authority that has certified any kind of air treatment product as a means of universally preventing COVID-19 infections at all or at any distance.”

 ARIZONA SEES CASES OF CORONAVIRUS-LINKED INFLAMMATORY CONDITION IN CHILDREN

-Brnovich added that the lack of scientific evidence to show that there are any products that can neutralize the coronavirus from the air is a “misrepresentation or a false promise” punishable by up to $10,000 per violation.
-It could further be responsible for paying “restitution to consumers and any fees and costs” they may have incurred based on their false advertising.
+Brnovich added there's a lack of scientific evidence to verify that any products can neutralize the coronavirus from the air.
+Such claims are a “misrepresentation or a false promise” punishable by up to $10,000 per violation, he said.

+Violators could further be responsible for paying “restitution to consumers and any fees and costs” they may incur based on false advertising.

 The letter ordered the company to “cease and desist from making representations suggesting that Clean Air EXP air purification solution eliminates COVID-19 until such time as Clean Air EXP can provide scientific evidence for such representations.”